All Episodes

 I asked very few specific questions in sessions that typically went on for hours.

-Yet the least that can be said is that Mrs. Clinton's negatives are both deep and diffuse.
+So the no vote was almost certainly overrepresented, yet the least that can be said is that Mrs. Clinton's negatives are both deep and diffuse.

 And I'm not sure if polling can be expected to capture the guilt that many women expressed over their lack of enthusiasm for her.

-We have tapped into something new, a new malady in America, white gal guilt.
+Oh no, we have tapped into something new, a new malady in America, white gal guilt.

 Oh no, the guilt of white women who will feel guilty because they don't want to support Hillary, who forget why.

-I mean, uh reasons would be abundant.
+I mean, reasons would be abundant.

-At this point, uh writes, Mrs. Hanaburger, it'd be hard to say whether it's conservatives or liberals who mind her more.
+At this point, writes Ms. Hannibur, it'd be hard to say whether it's conservatives or liberals who mind her more, and quotes a Washington Post story on the great strides she supposedly made with opponents of the war.

-It can't be a good sign for her candidacy, though some of these modest boo Oh, let me read this.
+It can't be a good sign for her candidacy, though.

-This is this is this is key.
+This is key.

 Washington Post story.

-Senator Hillary Ronald Clinton drew only modest booze at a gathering of liberal activists yesterday, a sign of how well her changing position on Iraq is playing in the anti-war wing of the party.
+Senator Hillary Rodham Clinton drew only modest booze at a gathering of liberal activists yesterday, a sign of how well her changing position on Iraq is playing in the anti-war wing of the party.

 Now, how absurd.

-She got booed, but it was not as often as in the previous time, so it's a sign of success.
+She got booed, but it was not as often as the previous time, so it's a sign of success how well her changing position on Iraq is playing.

 Why?